Unique Stable Matchings: Matching problems and their normal form

-Let us now make two observations.
-The first concerns the details of the IDUA procedure that arrives at the normal form and the second pertains to the normal form's mathematical structure.
-First, in the discussion of unattractive alternatives following Example \ref{exInitial} and also in the formal statements of Definition~\ref{def:IDUAe}, statements about deleting unattractive alternatives were made in a particular order.
+Let us now make some observations.
+The first concerns the details of the IDUA procedure that arrives at the normal form.
+In the discussion of unattractive alternatives following Example \ref{exInitial}, and also in the formal statements of Definition~\ref{def:IDUAe}, statements about deleting unattractive alternatives were made in a particular order.
 A natural concern then is whether the order in which the unattractive alternatives are deleted might matter.
 Fortunately, the first part of Lemma~\ref{lemma:orderIndependentE} below (that also appeared in \cite{BalinskiRatier:1997:}), whose proof is in the Appendix, shows that there is no issue with this as the resulting normal form is arrived at independently of the order in which unattractive alternatives are removed.\footnote{An analogous result holds for IDDS when applied to finite games (see \cite{Mas-ColellWhinston:1995:} Exercise 8.B.4), though care must be taken with infinite games (see \cite{DufwenbergStegeman:2002:E}).}

-Concerning the structure of the normal form, one might think that the following conjecture should be true (but it turns out not to be):\ if worker $\worker{}$ and firm $\firm{}$ do not find each other unattractive at any point (i.e., $\firm{} \in \set{\pref{\worker{}}^{*}}$ and $\worker{} \in \{\pref{\firm{}}^{*}\}$), then the pair $(\worker{}, \firm{})$ is contained in {\it some} stable matching.
+Concerning the mathematical structure of the normal form, one might think that the following conjecture should be true (but it turns out not to be):\ if worker $\worker{}$ and firm $\firm{}$ do not find each other unattractive at any point (i.e., $\firm{} \in \set{\pref{\worker{}}^{*}}$ and $\worker{} \in \{\pref{\firm{}}^{*}\}$), then the pair $(\worker{}, \firm{})$ is contained in {\it some} stable matching.
 The second part of Lemma~\ref{lemma:orderIndependentE} shows that the conjecture is false.
-However, it is the case that if the pair $(\worker{}, \firm{})$ is contained in the normal form but is not part of any stable matching, then it must satisfy structural property ($s$).
-Loosely, property ($s$) says that the pair must be ``surrounded'' by pairs that are contained in some stable matching.
+However, it is the case that if the pair $(\worker{}, \firm{})$ is contained in the normal form but is not part of any stable matching, then it must satisfy structural property ($s$). {When we translate the environment to that of a directed graph in Section~\ref{sec:Digraphs}, property ($s$) will be clearly interpreted as that such a pair must be ``surrounded'' by other pairs that are contained in some stable matching.}

 \begin{lemma}[] Let $P$ be an instance of the matching problem.
 Then the normal form of $P$, $P^{*}$, is uniquely defined.
 That is, no matter in which order we repeatedly delete unattractive alternatives from preference lists, we always end up with the same $P^{*}$.